 On an average, each one of UK’s households produces one tonne of rubbish per year.
 Nationally, a total of 31 million tonnes of waste is produced annually.
+Tesco generated 46,684 tons of food waste in 2016-2017.
 Reliable statistics clearly reveal that Britain’s mountain of waste can fill the nation’s largest lake, Lake Windermere in just eight months.
 If the waste was deposited into Albert Hall, London, it would be full in two hours.

 Considering this staggering figure, you may be wondering how the rubbish removal of such an amount is accomplished.
 Well, there are environment-friendly ways to dispose of waste.
 This waste produced nationally can be recycled and also turned into a source of energy.
 To be able to put this waste to good use, reputable rubbish clearance companies must be used.

 Well, here is a surprising fact.
 The waste produced by each household annually in Britain is enough to produce 5,000 hours of electricity to power a TV, run about 3,500 showers and 500 baths.

 Yet, most of the waste produced in Britain such as plastic bottles are never sustainably disposed of.
 The plastic bottles are mostly never recycled, either commercially or domestically.
 If you care about your environment, this fact more than makes the case for using reputable companies.

 Here are more interesting facts about waste management in Britain.